 FDIC 101: An Introduction to Deposit Insurance, Bank Supervision, and Resolutions

-FDIC 101 is a week-long program designed to provide a high-level overview of the FDIC’s policies and operations in a format tailored for an international audience.
+FDIC Virtual 101 is a four day program designed to provide a high-level overview of the FDIC’s policies and operations in a format tailored for an international audience.
 During the program, senior FDIC experts will:

 - Describe the FDIC’s bank supervision activities and authority.

 - Explain how the FDIC manages the Deposit Insurance Fund.